apierz/nerdbar.widget/README.md

 You can find the necessary scripts in my [Dotfiles](http://github.com/apierz/dotfiles) directory in the [kwm](http://github.com/apierz/dotfiles/kwm) folder.

 I find having a bunch of seperate widgets hard to align and keep consistent so I jam everything into two widgets.
-They each run a script that outputs a bunch of data seperated by =@=s which I can then split and manipulate in the .coffee files.
+They each run a script that outputs a bunch of data seperated by @s which I can then split and manipulate in the .coffee files.

 ### background.coffee
 This is as simple as Ubersicht widgets get, it just makes a black bar at the top of the screen that the other widgets sit on top of.